howtographql/howtographql/content/backend/graphql-scala/2-preparing-first-query.md

 ```

 The snippet above defines a GraphQL field.
 It's name is "allLinks".
 It's a list (ListType) of link items (LinkType).
-At the end we have to provide a function wich will resolve a result.
+At the end we have to provide a function which will resolve a result.
 In this case it's a `DAO`'s function `allLinks`.
 We have to implement it now.

 <Instruction>